madacol/blog/Share file with ipfs.md

 ```
 Note the filename is just the hash, the original filename is lost.

-*Haven't researched if there's an easy way to persist the filename*
+*IPNS seems to solve the filename problem, need to research on how to use it*

 ## What led to learning this